jordanestenanderson/esten.github.io/_projects/lifecourse.md

 bustoutimage: lifecourse-2.jpg
 bustoutimagealt: Grid of screenshots from various pages of the Lifecourse web application
 screens2title: Onboarding & Usability
-screens2description: The majority of strategic thinking for this project revolved around onboarding and usability, being an application that opens itself up to individuals of all age and abilities it was key to ensure that each step was fully yet simply explained, followed usability guidelines and seamlessly flowed together.
+screens2description: The majority of strategic thinking for this project revolved around onboarding and usability.
+Being an application that opens itself up to individuals of all age and abilities, it was key to ensure that each step was simply yet fully explained, followed usability guidelines and seamlessly flowed together.
 <!-- screens2linktext: -->
 <!-- screens2linkurl: -->
 screens2desktop1: lifecourse-app-screen-1.jpg